It’s important that Windows time is set correctly – but how Windows time works seems to be a poorly understood area.

 - w32tm /query /status

-Using policy to set clients to look at AD for time
+Using policy to set clients to look at your DC’s as their time source

 - Computer Configuration -> Administrative Templates -> System -> Windows Time Service -> Time Providers